El Castillo de Denia (The castle of Denia)

 In 1707, “El Castillo” was inundated with a wave of French soldiers.
 By using powerful cannons, they managed to destroy various sections of the walls.
 The French had a hard time, but after months of fighting El Castillo de, Denia fell into their hands.

 After conquering the castle, the reconstruction was a priority.

 In 1703 this beautiful construction became Spanish again, and eventually, 100 years later, it was bought by the Spanish crown.

 As the name suggests, there is also a cafeteria.
 A small, cosy dining and drinking place where you can enjoy breakfast or lunch or a lovely dinner in the evening.

 El Castillo de Denia looks out over the city and offers breathtaking panoramas.
 This does mean that you have to negotiate several narrow streets, with or without stairs, to visit the castle.

 If you prefer to take things a little easier, we recommend the little tourist train.
 This brings you up to the entrance.
 Good walking shoes are recommended because even the castle visit itself requires some effort.

 The castle of Denia is open every day, but the opening hours vary depending on the season.
 Access to the castle costs 3 EUR.

 Sultry summer nights

-Various outdoor concerts are organised here during the summer months.
+Various outdoor concerts are organized here during the summer months.
 The music and the panoramic view make these evenings to remember.
 The romantic souls among us can also enjoy the sunset.